krzychb/toit-samples/climate-tft/README.md

 - [BME280 pressure sensor](https://www.bosch-sensortec.com/products/environmental-sensors/pressure-sensors/bme280/) on a breakboard
 - PIR motion sensor
 - Some wires to make connections
-- Optionally a prototype board and sockets to provide more permanent connection between ESP-WROVER-KIT as well as BME280 and PIR.
+- Optionally a prototype board and sockets to provide a more permanent connection between ESP-WROVER-KIT as well as BME280 and PIR.

 ## Hardware Connections